zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story/load-data/load-data.md

 -   customer_segment.csv
 -   genre.csv

-> **Note:** We will be loading files from the movie **custsales** folder in later steps.
+> **Note:** We will be loading files from the **movie** and **custsales** folders in later steps.

-4. You will notice the target table names are derived from the folder and file names, but in this case we want to name the tables using simple names.
+4. You will notice the target table names are derived from the folder and file names, but in this case we want to name the tables simply according to the file names.
 First, click on the pencil icon to edit the settings for the customer/customer.csv load task.

     ![Edit the load task for customer.csv](images/editcustomerload.png)